 Created by a friend of Sarah's from culinary school (Judith Marshall of Piece O'Cake), the wedding cake was chocolate with chamomile cream.
 Andras picked up the cake at 5 a.m. the morning before the wedding and drove it down from New York City.

 There was also a dessert bar with some old-fashioned favorites, such as Pavlova, carrot cake, and apple and cherry pies.

 Andras's parents, Andras and Erzsebet, made their first trip to the United States for the wedding.

-On a dance floor, surrounded by strands of light and set on the lawn in front of the main plantation house, Sarah and Andras danced to Eva Cassidy's "Songbird."
+On a dance floor, surrounded by strands of light and set on the law, Sarah and Andras danced to Eva Cassidy's "Songbird."

-Guests taking a break from dancing could sit on the nearby stairs of the plantation house.
+Guests taking a break from dancing could sit on the nearby stairs of the venue.
 Glowing votive candles scattered on the steps added to the evening's charm.